 The soil compaction is a key and very sensitive factor in the construction of any type of work.
 Many variables are involved in its process and there are many techniques to carry them out.

-It seems that this is a process that during the execution of a work of new home or poolis not specified in the specifications or description of works.
-Nor does it appear to be certified by any of the parties involved in the work, be it the builder, contractor, subcontractor or even the owner.
+Nor does it appear to be certified by any of those involved in the work, be it the builder, contractor, subcontractor or even the owner.

 Surface Compaction Variables

-Preparing the ground for the laying of artificial turf or natural grass requires in most cases, a handling, action or surface management.
 On average, the prepared soil is no more than 10 cm thick and a vibratory compaction method and wetting is sufficient to compact this layer.

-The weight of this layer (sub-base + artificial turf + rainfall) does not in any case exert any added pressure that would cause the level of the existing ground in a garden to give way or lower after it has been prepared.
-In other words, if the existing soil has not been previously compacted, specifically in layers, following the appropriate compaction techniques indicated for each case, it is very likely to see the level of the soil give way and drop regardless of whether or not artificial turf has been laid on this surface.
+That is to say, if the existing ground has not been previously compacted, specifically in layers, following the appropriate compaction techniques indicated for each case, it is very likely to see the level of the ground give way and drop, regardless of whether or not artificial turf has been laid on this surface.

 To this box, we must add the other fundamental variables involved in the compaction of a soil: